Barcelona Re-Stock the Bench with An Eye on the Future

 Although Barcelona successfully defended their Spanish La Liga title last season, it was a mighty close thing in the end after some uncharacteristic lapses late on in the campaign saw the Madrid duo come worryingly close to overhauling them for the trophy.

-Vast sums will be wagered via sports betting apps on Barcelona retaining their La Liga crown again over the coming season and there is little doubt that they will be there or thereabouts, with Barca looking to have added greater depth to their ranks over the summer offseason.
+Will Barcelona have the team to keep their La Liga crown again over the coming season?
+Barca are looking to add greater depth to their ranks over the summer offseason.

 The regular Barcelona starting XI is as formidable as they come, but there have been doubts as to whether there was sufficient depth in quality among the supporting cast to step-up when called upon.